What is a Hybrid Fundraiser?

 - Hire professional auctioneers to host your event

-- Generate buzz for one-of-a-kind centerpiece items before and during the event
+- Generate live auction buzz with one-of-a-kind centerpiece items

-- Use live appeals, such as paddle-raisers or fund-a-need
+- Use live appeals, such as a Paddle Raise or Fund-A-Need's

 - Showcase dynamic keynote speakers